TheDataDesk/TheDataDesk/README.md

 ---

-🎓 Graduated Masters in Computer science, focus on BigData and Artificial Intelligence
+🎓 Graduated Masters in Computer science, specialised in BigData and Artificial Intelligence

 🔭 Currently working on Exploring new ideas and developing projects